deresegetachew/quote-copilot/README.md

 # AI Agents Monorepo — Multi-Tenant LLM Framework

-This project implements a modular AI agent platform designed for automating domain-specific workflows such as procurement, customer support, compliance, and more.
+This project implements a modular AI agent  designed for automating domain-specific workflows such as procurement, customer support, compliance, and more.

 📚 For coding conventions and architectural guidelines, see [CODING_GUIDELINES.md](./CODING_GUIDELINES.md)